ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ## Mentions Demo

 See the [working "Mentions" sample](https://sdk.ckeditor.com/samples/mentions.html) how mentions helps to create useful completion system saving your time and making mistakes.

+## Related Features

+Refer to the following resources for more information about autocomplete features:

+* The {@link guide/dev/features/autocomplete/README Autocomplete} article explains how to implement smart completion for custom text matches based on user input.
+* The {@link guide/dev/features/emoji/README Emoji} article explains how to provide support for autocompleting emoji ideograms.